peterdran/rainforest_sky_website_project/README.md

 #### RF Images: Florida Polytechnic University IEEE RF Committee (used with permission)

+## NOTICE: The AWS instance(s) have been shut down.
+The bucket contents have been moved to Backblaze and may be iterated beyond the version in the repository.
+The API may or may not be restored elsewhere.
+Backblaze B2 Bucket endpoint: https://f002.backblazeb2.com/file/dranishnikov-website/index.html

 # API documentation:

 The API provides a basic subscription management service to all users.